You are here

 What Can Learning Communities Offer Students?

-Research nationwide shows that learning communities
+Research nationwide shows that Learning Communities

-- Increase communication among faculty and students
+- Foster improved communication among faculty and students

-- Promote student confidence in academic potential
+- Promote students' confidence in their academic potential

-- Increase participation and attendance in class
+- Increase students' participation and attendance in class